 Self-employment income tax basics

 Working for yourself comes with a lot of freedom but can also increase complexity when filing taxes.
 Lay a foundation for successful tax planning by finding answers to your self-employment tax questions.
-Then, work closely with your tax professional and an Ameriprise advisor to help ensure your tax strategy is on the right track.
+Then, work closely with your tax professional and an Ameriprise financial advisor to help ensure your tax strategy is on the right track.

 How does the IRS define self-employed?